Azlan Shah of Perak: Perak constitutional crisis

-Recognitions
+Recognition

 Sultan Azlan was the Pro-Chancellor of the Universiti Sains Malaysia from October 1971 to February 1981 and the Chancellor of the University of Malaya from February 1983 until his death.
-He also served the Chairman of the Higher Education Advisory Council from 1974 to 1976.
-The University of Malaya awarded him an honorary doctorate in June 1979 and the University Science of Malaysia awarded him one the following June.
+He also served as the Chairman of the Higher Education Advisory Council from 1974 to 1976.
+The University of Malaya awarded him an honorary doctorate in June 1979 and the University of Science of Malaysia awarded him one the following June.

 Sultan Azlan was recognised by several foreign universities, including: